 If related disputes come up between the parties while waiting for a hearing, or the amount of a monetary claim has changed, the applicant may be able to amend their application by adding or removing claims from it.

 An application can be amended as long as all the respondents and the Residential Tenancy Branch receive copies of a Request to Amend an Application for Dispute Resolution and all supporting evidence not less than 14 days before the dispute resolution hearing.

 An applicant needs to:

 - Complete a Request to Amend an Application for Dispute Resolution:

-- File the completed Request to Amend an Application for Dispute Resolution form and supporting evidence with the Residential Tenancy Branch directly or through a Service BC office.
+- Submit the completed Request to Amend an Application for Dispute Resolution form and any supporting evidence through the Dispute Access Site, or in person at the Residential Tenancy Branch directly or a Service BC office that accepts RTB forms.